 Have you ever wondered how you are able to keep working after running so much?
 Or why your muscles are so sore after moving around a lot?
 What about how bread rises after starting from such a small ball of dough?
 How is alcohol made?
 All of these processes are surprisingly related to one another through a method called anaerobic cellular respiration.
 Normally most cells require the presence of oxygen and pyruvate, a product of glycolysis to be further explained, to produce ATP, the energy source that is used in nearly every process in the human body.
 Anaerobic cellular respiration is the process that provides energy when cells are in the absence of oxygen.
 This chapter will consist of describing the process in further detail about two types of anaerobic respiration; lactic acid fermentation and alcoholic fermentation.

 Before we even start trying to look at fermentation, we must look at what happens first to get us to where we need to be to start, glycolysis.
 The first step of fermentation starts with pyruvate, a product of the glycolysis cycle.
 Glycolysis is the process of chemically breaking down glucose into two molecules of pyruvate.
 Pyruvate will then go on in the presence of oxygen to the citric acid cycle to produce ATP and restock necessary electron carriers for glycolysis required for our body to keep going.
 Through breaking down glucose into pyruvate there are 10 steps involving various enzymes and electron carriers to complete the process.
 Once glycolysis has completed its course and pyruvate has been produced, there are two paths to continue down; aerobic respiration or anaerobic respiration.

-Insert glycolysis picture here.

 Aerobic respiration is the process that requires oxygen for pyruvate to continue its journey on to becoming energy; in this chapter we have no oxygen.
 With no oxygen the pyruvate molecules produced from glycolysis will go through anaerobic respiration (fermentation).
 If aerobic respiration is not happening then no electron carriers are being restocked for glycolysis.
 The process of anaerobic respiration is for the purpose of restocking those electron carriers in the absence of oxygen to allow glycolysis to continue.

 There are two different types of fermentation that both stem from the process of glycolysis.
 The two different fermentation paths that pyruvate can take are lactic acid fermentation and ethanol fermentation.
-Lactic acid fermentation is a process in animals that uses pyruvate to convert it into, you guessed it, lactic acid and NAD+, which is an electron carrier that is needed for glycolysis to continue.
+Lactic acid fermentation is a process in animals that uses pyruvate to convert it into lactic acid and NAD+.
+NAD+ is an electron carrier that is needed for glycolysis to continue.
 Alcoholic fermentation is a process mostly done with the fermentation of yeast to make alcohol.
 This type of fermentation starts with the same precursor pyruvate and regenerates NAD+ but its final product is different.
 Alcoholic fermentation, as the name suggests, produces a type of alcohol called ethanol.

 When you work out, your body needs energy to help your muscles perform the actions.
 Any sort of exercise uses ATP to move whether it be running, lifting weights or whatever.
-Running long distance vs running short distance makes a difference in the energy that your body uses.
+Running long distance v.s. running short distance makes a difference in the energy that your body uses.
 When you run quick sprints and use energy really quick, your body needs a way to keep going, which is where fermentation comes in.
 As you are running your body is utilizing every bit of energy and oxygen it can to keep going, and when it is all used up your body performs fermentation.
 Lactic acid fermentation is the process of creating more ATP in the absence of oxygen, so when you have none left and you still need to keep going, you can.